p-adic L-functions for unitary groups: Measures and restrictions

 \subsection{Eisenstein measures on $X_p\times T$}

-Above, we discussed measures on $X_p$.
-Now, we recall certain measures on $X_p\times T$, namely the Eisenstein measures of \cite{apptoSHL, apptoSHLvv, EFMV}.
-Note that if we fix a character on $T$, then we recover the measures above on $X_p$.
-We briefly summarize the basic properties of the Eisenstein measures in \cite{apptoSHL, apptoSHLvv, EFMV}, which - in fact - $p$-adically interpolate values of the Eisenstein series associated to the local data chosen above for the zeta integral calculations.
+Now, we recall the Eisenstein measures on $X_p\times T$.
+We briefly summarize their basic properties, as developed in \cite{apptoSHL, apptoSHLvv, EFMV} -- with special attention to the fact that they $p$-adically interpolate values of the Eisenstein series associated to the local data chosen above for the zeta integral calculations.
 As in Section \ref{unitarygroupPEL}, let $\Sigma = \{\sigma\in\Sigma_\K\ : \ \grp_\sigma\in\Sigma_p\}$.
 This is a CM type for $\K$.
 Throughout this section, we take $\chi:\K^\times\backslash \A_\K^\times\rightarrow \C^\times$ to be a unitary Hecke character.